rdasan/SensorQualityEvaluator/README.md

 ## Problem Statement

 Process the log file and automate the quality control evaluation based on pre-defined criteria in a controlled environment

+---

 ## Design Changes made in consideration of **Extendablity**, **Maintainablity** and **Distributed Modeling**

+- The interface method name changed from **EvaluateLogFile**  -> **EvaluateLogFileContents**
-### I made the following changes to the format of the log file
+- The following changes made to the format of the log file

 ```
 reference temp:70.0 hum:45.0 mon:6